Iron Woman Nina Berberova

 Nina Berberova was a Russian novelist and short story writer, documentary and biographical researcher.

-Nina was born on July 26, 1901 in St. Petersburg.
-Her grandfather, Ivan Berberov, was a famous physician, received his education in Paris.
-Her father was an assistant Minister.
+Pretty girl was born on July 26, 1901 in St. Petersburg.
+Her grandfather Ivan Berberov was a famous physician, who received his education in Paris.
+And her father was an assistant Minister.
 Her mother came from the family of Tver landlord Karaulov.